perforce/helix-authentication-extension/docs/Development.md

 ```

 This Swarm instance is pre-configured to use the authentication service instance
-reachable at `https://auth-svc.doc:3000/`, running in a container defined in the
+reachable via a web proxy at `https://haproxy.doc/`, which is running in a
-Helix Authentication Service code base.
+container defined in the Helix Authentication Service code base.

 ## Controlling URL open